School Closures and Childcare

 The latest Government guidance on education and childcare is on GOV.UK

-We wrote to schools ahead of wider reopening.
+We wrote to schools ahead of wider reopening in June.
 Read the letter.

 You can contact us If you need childcare because: